 About The Grand Palace – Bangkok

-The Grand Palace is actually made up of a series of buildings, including government offices, monasteries and a museum and a visit can last three or four hours.
-Upon entering the palace complex, one is in the outer court, which once housed government departments and now contains the famous Chapel of the Emerald Buddha, which is a definite must-see attraction together with the Museum of the Temple of the Emerald Buddha, which contains many artifacts relating to Wat Phra Keo.
+The Grand Palace is actually made up of a series of buildings, including government offices, monasteries and a museum and a visit can last several hours.
+Upon entering the palace complex, one is in the outer court, which once housed government departments and now contains the famous Chapel of the Emerald Buddha – a definite must-see attraction together with the Museum of the Temple of the Emerald Buddha, which contains many artefacts relating to Wat Phra Keo.

 The rest of the complex is divided into the inner and outer courts, some out of bounds to the public.
 However, the Dusit Maha Prasat throne is open on weekdays and, as one of the least altered buildings in the complex, contains an audience hall with a mother-of-pearl throne built by King Rama I.

 Tourists can also enter the Amarin Winichai Mahaisun Audience hall on weekdays.
 Part of the Grand Palace’s Phra Maha Monthien complex of buildings is where all important state occasions take place.
 It can be worth hiring a guide beforehand if you want to learn about the Grand Palace history and make absolutely sure you abide by the strict modest dress code.

 Getting to The Grand Palace – Bangkok

 The cheapest way to reach the Grand Palace is taking the BTS Skytrain and getting off at Saphan Taksin Station (Exit 2).
 Take the Chao Phraya Express Boat to Sathorn Pier and walk 3 minutes to the palace, opposite the Temple of the Reclining Buddha.

 From the sumptuous Temple of the Reclining Buddha to the iconic Kwai River Bridge, explore the riches of Thailand's history through our guide to the 10 best historic Thai landmarks and monuments.